 Contractors should feel empowered to reach out to companies outside of their own, to offer their services to communities, and to assist as needed.
 The skills held by equipment operators and general contractors are unique and could be needed by communities following a fire.

 Continue To Do Your Part To Prevent Fires On Site

 Another way for construction companies to combat wild and bushfires is to practice fire safety on their own sites.
 Have a fire suppression method on site, make sure that all equipment is fitted with a fire extinguisher, and store all flammable materials properly.
 As we have seen in California and Australia, and in many other instances around the world, one small spark can be incredibly destructive.

 Another way for the industry to do it’s part in preventing future devastation is to make choices that support the environment.
 Using technology to streamline projects, fleet management systems to monitor the health of equipment, and practising recycling programs for construction waste can all play a role at making a construction site a little greener.

 Choosing sustainable building materials is another way to inadvertently reduce environmental stressors and protect our planet from fires.
 No act is too small, or too large, to make a difference.

 Everyone Can Help Fight and Prevent Wildfires

-The construction industry is in a unique position to build relationships with firefighters to assist in fire maintenance and prevention, to introduce fire and fume safety into training protocols, and to challenge the building standards and material “norms” currently found in construction.
+The construction industry is in a unique position to build relationships with firefighters to assist in fire maintenance and prevention, introduce fire and fume safety into training protocols, and challenge the building standards and material “norms” currently found in construction.
 Without a doubt, there is a role for construction in wildfire prevention and protection.
-As the industry responsible for building our world, it should become more of a duty to stand up, ask the questions, and push for change on behalf of those who do not have the power to do so.
+As the industry responsible for building our world, it should become more of a duty to stand up, ask questions, and push for change on behalf of those who do not have the power to do so.